psvet/obey/README.md

 ```

 When the model is validated, if no `created` property is provided the `timestamp` generator will assign the property a UTC timestamp.

+**Generators can be synchronous or asynchronous (returning a Promise).**

+## Asynchronous Validation

+Crazy, right?
+Wrong.
+Model validation approaches are typically simple, synchronous, and their placement in line with so many asynchronous operations such as request handling, CRUD, and others, often results in adding synchronous validation into promise chains.

+Additionally, validation has remained simplistic, pass/fail, and flat, but the ability to auto-generate data or run more complex validation rules can further simplify processes in which model valiation is required.

+Validation which has intellegence and depth means less utilities, processes, and code are required for getting data through any process requiring valid data.